wonambi-python/wonambi/docs/source/gui/analysis.rst

 Wonambi can automatically detect sleep spindles and slow waves in the signal.

 To detect events, make sure you have first loaded a Montage and an Annotations File.
-In your montage, create the desired channels for event detection.
+In your Montage, create the desired channels for event detection.
 Note that filters set in the Channels tab are not retained for event detection.
 Now, click on ``Analysis`` -> ``Detect`` and choose the desired event.
 This will open the detection dialog.

 Let us begin with the **spindle detection dialog**: